Mareeam89/alx-system_engineering-devops/README.md

 <img src=./image.png width=50%>

-# BooktifuL requests failure report
+# TreasurdLife Hubsite requests failure report
 On March 15, 2025, from 10:35 AM to 12:10 PM West African Time (1 hour, 35 minutes), our website had issues where it was slow or not working for many users.
 About 60% of users could not load pages properly.
 The problem happened because our database was getting too many connections and couldn’t handle them all.

 ## Timeline